 To provide a holistic description of the freezing process of food products, the ice growth velocity and ice nucleation rates were plotted together for each of the tested food products (Fig. 5).
 These combined plots present the striking variance between samples.
 Ice grows slower in beef than in potato, broccoli and zucchini, however, faster ice nucleation rates were measured in beef compared to the other food products.
 Specifically, ice grows faster in potato than in beef by a factor of five (at $\Delta T=10$ °C), but ice nucleation occurs slower by two orders of magnitude compared to beef (at $\Delta T=12$ °C).
 The results also show that when comparing the different food products tested here, ice growth velocity is inverted to ice nucleation rate.
 In other words, zucchini and beef (Figs. 5A and 5B) freeze faster (more nucleation events at higher temperatures), but after the ice is formed, it would grow much slower inside the product, compared to broccoli and potato.
-Figs. 5C and 5D provide the opposite effect for potato and broccoli, respectively, as these samples froze at higher supercooling degrees ($\Delta T=9$ -20 °C) than beef and zucchini (ΔT =5-13 °C).
-The finding that ice nucleation rates are faster compared to the rest of the tested food products may be related to ice nucleation of ferritin^{25,26}.
-Ferritin is a 28 kDa protein that assembles in the cell into 24 subunits with an outer diameter of 12 nm25 and can carry 4500 iron atoms.
-This protein is found in the cytoplasm and serum in mammals, and in plants they are located in the plastids27, which might be less available to act as an ice nucleator.
-Nevertheless, proteins compose 27% of the mass of a beef product, while in plantbased foods tested here, the levels of proteins are much lower $(1.21-2.57\%^{21})$.
-The slow growth of ice in beef might be explained by the low water content (60%) compared to the plant-based foods $(81-95\%)^{28}$ and the 2 orders of magnitude higher levels of fats (13% in beef compared to 0.05-0.32% in plants) that would inhibit ice growth by the same mechanism mentioned above for sugars.
+Figs. 5C and 5D provide the opposite effect for potato and broccoli, respectively, as these samples froze at higher supercooling degrees ( $\Delta T=9$ -20 °C) than beef and zucchini ( $\Delta T$ =5-13 °C).
+The finding that ice nucleation rates are faster compared to the rest of the tested food products may be related to ice nucleation of ferritin[28,29].
+Ferritin is a 28 kDa protein that assembles in the cell into 24 subunits with an outer diameter of 12 nm[28] and can carry 4500 iron atoms.
+This protein is found in the cytoplasm and serum in mammals, and in plants they are located in the plastids[30], which might be less available to act as an ice nucleator.
+Recently, Alsante et al. found that the enzyme RuBisCO also induces ice nucleation at higher temperatures than other tested proteins and amino acids [31].
+However, this enzyme is found at high concentration in photosynthesis-active tissues such as leaves, which were not tested in this study.
+Nevertheless, proteins compose 27% of the mass of a beef product, while in plant-based foods tested here, the levels of proteins are much lower (1.21-2.57% [22]).
+The slow growth of ice in beef might be explained by the low water content (60%) compared to the plantbased foods (81-95%) [22] and the 2 orders of magnitude higher levels of fats (13% in beef compared to 0.05-0.32% in plants) that would inhibit ice growth by the same mechanism mentioned above for sugars.
 The results are presented in a schematic graph in Fig. 6.